Home > Practical Implications of Stress

 - anomalous values and

-The stress initially acts in subtle manner in our normal working life without threatening our survival.
+Stress initially acts in a subtle manner in our normal working life without threatening our survival.
 The impact of stress does not manifest itself dramatically.
 Its intensity is so low that we do not notice it.
-Usually the person experiences stress when he is frustrated or interrupted, more so when he encounters new and challenging situations.
-The amount of stress that a person suffers from depends upon the imagined damage a person thinks a situation can do to him.
-The sense of threat is seldom physical.
-The subject perceives threat to his personal standing in the society.
-He feels that the adverse opinion of his superiors will impact his career prospects.
-Just as the real threat is in life, his responses to the imagined threats trigger hormonal responses with negative consequences.
+Usually a person experiences stress when he/she is frustrated or interrupted, more so when he/she encounters new and challenging situations.
+The amount of stress that a person suffers from depends upon the imagined damage a person thinks a situation can do to them.
+The sense of threat is seldom physical - in fact, it can be a perceived threat to personal standing in society.
+Just as the real threat is in life, a person's response to the imagined threats trigger hormonal responses with negative consequences.

 Inferiority Complex

-When this feeling deepens, it takes the form of inferiority complex resulting in loss of self esteem and self confidence.
+When this feeling deepens, it takes the form of an inferiority complex, resulting in the loss of self esteem and self confidence.
 Stress acts like a slow poison.
-It affects the vitals of the person, gradually eating into his entrails, as it were.
-The person becomes so diffident about his abilities that he stumbles while walking on a smooth path.
-He fumbles for obvious words and stammers while he talks.
-He looks but does not see.
-He yearns for sympathy and understanding but gets reprimands from his superiors and ridicule from his friends.
-The more he exposes himself to newer situations, the more mistakes he commits resulting in further aggravation of his physical and psychological problems.
-He feels threatened by the challenges.
+The person becomes so diffident about their abilities that they stumble while walking on a smooth path.
+They fumble for obvious words and stammer while they talk.
+They yearn for sympathy and understanding, but gets reprimanded from their superiors and ridicule from their friends.
+The more they expose themselves to new situations, the more mistakes they commit, resulting in further aggravation of their physical and psychological problems.
+They feel threatened by challenges.

 Corporate Scenario

-In the corporate scenario, a stressed person cannot execute the business decisions with precise and controlled skills.
-His heart starts pounding.
-He starts trembling and sweating whenever he is confronted with new challenges requiring bold and innovative decisions.
-His obsession with his weaknesses and focus on his survival interfere with his ability to take initiatives and make sound judgments.
-He cannot draw the right conclusions from the available resources.
-He cannot take the right financial decisions.
+In the corporate scenario, a stressed person cannot execute business decisions precisely.
+Their heart starts pounding.
+They start trembling and sweating whenever they is confronted with new challenges requiring bold and innovative decisions.
+Their obsession with their own weaknesses and their focus on survival interfere with their ability to take initiatives and make sound judgments.
+They cannot draw the right conclusions from the available resources.
+They cannot take the right financial decisions.

 To get help in Managing Stress in you Workplace please click Workplace